ValkyrieStudios/validator/README.md

 ```

 ## Customization
+The below section describes 4 different ways to extend the base set of rules that already exist within the validator.
+It needs to be mentioned that
+**the validator's rules are centrally stored, meaning that these extensions only need to be run once and don't necessarily need to be run in the same
+file :)**

 ### Extending the validator with custom rules
 A validator library can/should only provide the default rules that would cover 90% of the validation use cases, however some validations are custom
 to your specific case, as such you can add your own custom rules through the `extend` static function on the Validator class.